Timbavati Game Reserve

-The Timbavati Private Nature Reserve forms part of the Greater Kruger Conservation Area, located in Limpopo Province in South Africa.
+The Timbavati Game Reserve forms part of the Greater Kruger Conservation Area, located in Limpopo Province in South Africa.
 The reserve lies west of the Kruger National Park Boundary and north-east of Johannesburg.
 There are no fences between the Timbavati and Kruger, meaning game moves freely between the two reserves.
-Timbavati Private Nature Reserve came into existence in 1956.
+Timbavati Game Reserve came into existence in 1956.

 Aside from being Big 5 country, the Timbavati is home to over 40 species of mammal and 282 bird species.
 The reserve covers approximately 60 000 hectares of pristine African bushveld.
 The Kruger National Park itself is a further two million hectares in size, which is about the same size as Israel or Wales.